23birola/readme-generator-pobedynska/outfiles/README.md

 This project is licensed under the GPL license. ![License Badge](https://img.shields.io/badge/License-GPL-blue.svg)

 ## Questions
-For any questions, please contact [undefined](https://github.com/undefined) or email at bjkhglkjhlk.
+For any questions, please contact [undefined](https://github.com/undefined) or email at 23birola@gmail.com.